How to Dilute Developer? [40 to 30 Vol, 30 to 20 Vol, & 20 to 10 Vol]

-The values to dilute 30 vol. developer to 10 goes like 2:1 (the first number is the developer and the second being water).
+The values to dilute 30 vol. developer to 10 goes like 2:1 (the first number is the developer and the second is water).

-When you are using stronger volume developers like 30 or 40, remember that these may cause unwanted damages to your hair.
+When you are using stronger volume developers like 30 or 40, remember that these may cause unwanted damage to your hair.
 Use vol.30 only if you have a dark hair tone.